reallyigor/easy_dwpose/README.md

 The goal of this project is to provide a generic, reliable and easy-to-use interface to run DWPose preprocessor for the OpenPose ControlNet.

-## Features we have
+## Why you should use it :yum:

 1. Easy installation!
-2. Automatic checkpoints downloading.
+2. Automatic checkpoint downloading.
 3. Generic class to either import in Jupyter or to run on a video/folder of images.
 4. Batch inference.
 5. Code that is easy to read and modify.
-6. Ability to choose a GPU you want to run the processor on.
+6. Choose GPU for multi-gpu inference!
-7. Custom drawing functions: modify how you draw a skeleton.
+7. Custom drawing functions: easy modify *how* you draw.

 ## Installation